Tom Lantos: World War II

 Six years later, in March 1944, the German military invaded Hungary and occupied Budapest, its capital.
 As he was Jewish, Lantos, then 16, was arrested and sent to a forced labor camp outside of Budapest.
 He escaped, but was soon caught by the Germans and beaten severely, then returned to the labor camp.
 He again escaped, this time making his way back to Budapest, 40 mi away.
 There, he hid with an aunt in a safe house set up by Raoul Wallenberg, a Swedish diplomat.

 Lantos joined Wallenberg's network; his fair hair and blue eyes, which to the Nazis were physical signs of "Aryanism", enabled him to serve as a courier and deliver food and medicine to Jews living in other safe houses.
-In January 1945, less than a year later, Russian military forces fought door-to-door battles and liberated Hungary from German occupation.
+In January 1945, less than a year later, Soviet military forces fought door-to-door battles and liberated Hungary from German occupation.
 However, Lantos, then 17, returned home only to discover that his mother and other family members had all been murdered by the Germans, along with 440,000 other Hungarian Jews, during the preceding 10 months of their occupation.
 Wallenberg, for his part, was later credited with saving the lives of thousands of other Hungarian Jews.

 Lantos described some of his experiences in the Academy Award-winning documentary film The Last Days (1998), produced by Steven Spielberg's Shoah Foundation.
 In his floor speeches as a congressman, he sometimes referred to himself as one of the few living members of Congress who had fought against fascism.
 In 1981, Lantos sponsored a bill making Wallenberg an Honorary Citizen of the United States, and became a member of the International Raoul Wallenberg Foundation.
 In January 2006, he traveled to Hungary and attended a ceremony commemorating the 61st anniversary of the liberation of the Budapest Ghetto.
-The event was held at the Great Synagogue in Budapest, today the largest synagogue in Europe.
+The event was held at the Great Synagogue in Budapest.

 Education

 In 1946, Lantos enrolled at the University of Budapest.
 As a result of his fluent English, he wrote an essay about Franklin D. Roosevelt, and he was awarded a scholarship by the Hillel Foundation to study in the United States.
 He then emigrated to the U.S., and studied economics at the University of Washington in Seattle, where he earned a B.A. in 1949 and an M.A. in 1950.
 He continued his post-graduate education at the University of California, Berkeley, and received a Ph.D. in economics in 1953.
+His student years were thinly fictionalized in the character of Ted Lambros in Erich Segal's 1985 novel The Class.